privacore/helppages-findx/en/findxapps/home.md

-# Findx mobile apps and browser extensions
+# Findx mobile apps

-Findx apps and extensions help you keep your secrets to yourself by ensuring your online activities are private.
+The Findx mobile apps help you keep your secrets to yourself by ensuring your online activities are private, even on your smartphone.
 They stop third-party trackers, block ads, and delete your search history, automatically.

-## Findx mobile apps

-The Findx mobile apps are based on a lightning fast, lightweight browser, and has ad-blocking, tracker blocking, search history deletion, and the [private search engine Findx](https://get.findx.com) set by default.
+The Findx mobile apps are based on a lightning-fast, lightweight browser, and has ad-blocking, tracker blocking, search history deletion, and the [private search engine Findx](https://get.findx.com) set by default.
 Open the Findx app, find what you're searching for and you're done!
 Much faster than the bloated browsers and webpages saturated with ads and tracking scripts.

 - [Get the Findx app for iOS and Apple devices](https://itunes.apple.com/us/app/findx-private-search-engine/id1289648958?mt=8)
 - [Get the Findx app for Android ](https://play.google.com/store/apps/details?id=com.privacore.findx)

-## Findx Privacy Control extensions for your browsers

-The [Findx Privacy Control browser extension](/en/findxapps/privacycontrol) gives you complete control over what a website is allowed or not allowed to do.
-It lets you block or allow trackers and advertisements to protect your privacy.

 [Get started with the Findx apps](/en/findxapps/gettingstarted)